 Supporting our community…We are proud sponsors of Assistance League of the Eastside’s Celebrations 20th Annual Holiday Home Tour

-Announcement: We are excited to promote Pam Hoge as she had the wonderful opportunity to volunteer on Friday February 6th with Operation Sack Lunch.
+Announcement: We are excited to promote Pam Hoge as she had the wonderful opportunity to volunteer on Friday, February 6th with Operation Sack Lunch.
 Pam was quickly put in the kitchen and started prepping for lunch that would be served that day.
-OSL is a meal and basic necessities provider serving the un-housed, no and low income, food insecure children, women and men, who call Seattle their home.
-They are a grassroots project that began in 1989 with 30 lunches in the kitchen of singer song writer Beverly Graham.
-OSL has now provided more than 2.9 millions of hot meals and sack lunches currently serves 3 meals a day, seven days a week.
+OSL is a meal and basic necessities provider serving the un-housed, no and low income, food-insecure children, women, and men, who call Seattle their home.
+They are a grassroots project that began in 1989 with 30 lunches in the kitchen of singer-songwriter Beverly Graham.
+OSL has now provided more than 2.9 million of hot meals and sack lunches currently serve 3 meals a day, seven days a week.
 For many, OSL is the last line of defense for those in our community living directly on the streets.

 Please know that as a patient of Partington Plastic Surgery Center a portion of all of your services supports these global efforts.

 Please scroll through the pictures to see the exciting work Dr. Partington has done with his charities.

 Many years ago, I served as a Peace Corps Volunteer in Liberia, West Africa.
 This experience has been the foundation of my passion for our work at HTC as I saw first hand the inequities for women and children in their ability to access healthcare.
 I knew several young women who died during childbirth, young children who were severely malnourished, and people of all ages with severely deformed limbs.